Skip to content

 B.S.L.A., Ohio State University (2007)

-Dissertation: Integrating human health, ecology and built environment design: A TDAR Gardens Intervention case study with an informal slum community in the Peruvian Amazon
+Dissertation: Integrating human health, ecology and built environment design: A TDAR Gardens Intervention case study with an informal slum community in the Peruvian Amazon.
+Chair: Ken Yocom.

 Currently: Assistant Professor, Department of Landscape Architecture, Pennsylvania State University